She died and then all this...

 I know that they have visited many times before but this is the first time they have wished to be seen.
 Unsure and even a little afraid, I decide to slowly slide open the door—I do not want to frighten them away—to invite them in.
 Perhaps they are hungry or cold.
 I wonder whether I should offer them bread and butter or cake.

 They enter and she puts the baby on a chair.
 She wants to look at an arrangement of photos on the cement floor under the cooker.
-She is able to crawl under it and examines the photos from my family with interest and care.
+She crawls under it and examines the photos of my family with interest and care.
 I wait, unsure what to do, looking from the baby to the Christmas lights reflected in the glass.

 6th December 2018

-I float down the corridor in a strange house and look into the room on the right
+I look into the room on the right

 It is Mother’s